Introduction

 Once these annotations have been made, you will see that the assets or tags are now visible on the data flow line:

 Right click on a component to do similar actions such as adding tags by selecting ‘Component Details’.
-This allows you to add tags, description and other context for your component.
+This allows you to add tags, description and other context for your component - if you have the appropriate permissions to create tags, see more under ‘Creating Tags’ section.

 You can give even further context by right clicking a component and choosing ‘Component Questionnaire.
 For both options a model will appear on the right hand side.
 You can answer a variety of questions about your component.
 You will see how many questions are left to answer and you can skip those you feel are irrelevant to your use case.